The principal fact-finding agency for the Federal Government in the broad field of labor economics and statistics.

 The California Department of Public Health is dedicated to optimizing the health and well-being of the people in California.

-Under the direction of Secretary of State, the Executive Office sets and oversees implementation of policy for the agency.
+Under the direction of the Secretary of State, the Executive Office sets and oversees implementation of policy for the agency.
 The site contains information on elections, campaign finance, California business, state museum archives, special programs and more.

 CalPERS is the largest public pension system in the nation.
 With more than $142 billion in assets, CalPERS provides retirement and health benefits to more than 1 million state and local public employees, retirees, and their families, for more than 2,400 employers.